 Cerulean Warbler Tours

-Michigan Audubon is delighted to announce that we are offering Cerulean Warbler guided tours again this spring!
-From May 10–24, 2024, daily tours will embark at 8 a.m. from the Otis Farm Bird Sanctuary in Hastings to search for this dazzling warbler.
+Michigan Audubon is offering Cerulean Warbler Tours in 2025.
+Tours will embark from the Otis Farm Bird Sanctuary in Hastings to search for this dazzling warbler.
 Experienced guides will lead this caravan tour to several Cerulean Warbler nesting territories within the Barry State Game Area, where you may see numerous other deciduous forest species as well.

-How to register: Pre-registration is required.
-Registration will open on February 16, 2024.
+How to register: Pre-registration is required and will open on February 7, 2025 at 9 a.m.
+Register here.

 Tour sizes will be limited to 20 people or less.